Six Flags New Orleans: Former rides

-Accidents and Incidents
+Incident

 On July 9, 2003, the Joker's Jukebox ride had started while a 52-year-old woman was attending to her grandson.
 She was hit twice by the moving ride and died from her injuries.
 The ride reopened on July 14, with additional mirrors to improve visibility for ride operators and a public address system for pre-recorded safety instructions and operator announcements.